Can Cats Eat Carrots?

 Can Small Cats Eat Carrots?

-According to the team at Cornucopia, a small cat eating a small piece of cooked carrot shouldn't cause any harm to it or a kitten.
+According to the team at Cornucopia, a small cat or kitten eating a small piece of cooked carrot shouldn't experience any harm.

 However, if your cat is still a kitten, it's best to feed it good quality kitten food instead.
 That is because kittens tend to be more sensitive to diet changes than adult cats.
 So, introducing human foods might cause gastrointestinal (GI) problems-they simply cause their little stomachs to become upset.